Updated July 6, 2026

 Our Recommendation for New York

 For most New York businesses, the right starting point is a policy built around actual payment authority, not headcount alone.
 If your staff can handle cash, issue refunds, approve wires, or manage vendor banking changes, you should focus on employee theft coverage in New York, funds transfer fraud coverage in New York, and computer fraud coverage in New York before adding extras.
 Businesses in healthcare, retail, finance, and food service should pay special attention to money and securities coverage in New York because those sectors often move money frequently.
-Ask for a commercial crime insurance quote in New York from multiple carriers, then compare not just price but also whether the policy covers all locations, all employees, and the exact transfer methods you use.
+Ask for a commercial crime insurance quote in New York from multiple carriers, then compare not just price but also whether the policy may cover all locations, all employees, and the exact transfer methods you use.
 If you are unsure, choose limits that fit your largest realistic exposure rather than a generic package.
 That approach is usually more useful in New York’s dense, high-transaction market than buying a policy with vague coverage wording.

 FAQ